jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So, before antagonists use their Death Star, they distract us with false luxury.
 To be a happy community in the era of mass-collaboration, Main Street has to wake-up to dark majic; and then take on the Death Star.

-We already did.
+Happily, we already did.
 Against Darth Blockbuster himself.

-Let see who one that contest.
+Lets see who won that contest.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HarmlessBlueFanworms' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div> Credit: [Civilization 6](https://www.youtube.com/watch?v=j6v5byyCyW4) and [VICE News](https://www.youtube.com/watch?v=EdvJSGc14xA).

-_Please enable the sound.
-There's nothing wrong with cars, trucks, or tractor-trailers.
-We'll always need them in our society.
-But, we're buying too many vehicles, and stupidly neglecting our infrastructure to pay for all the frills.
-Most of our physical infrastructure was built in the late 1800s early 1900s.
-This means while bragging about our luxury cars, we've let the roads, bridges, and tunnels their driving on fall apart.
-Building infrastructure is the most essential thing about civilization games.
-If neglecting ours in favor of 300 horsepower sports cars isn't proof we're extras instead of player gods, I don't know what is._

 ## Darth Blockbuster Uses Dark Majic and the Death Star

 Industrial Age industries use dark majic to keep their customers attached to an aging product.
 Today's Hollywood, with its endless remakes and franchise, is a great example.
-But Tinseltown didn't start out that way.
-Today's studios were started by filmmakers fleeing the shakedowns of East Coast technology companies.
-These antagonists used their patents on early projection technology to demand high fees from all movie producers.
-The shakedowns got so bad, producers fled as far as they could, hence why they went to undeveloped City of Angels.
+But Tinseltown didn't start out as replicators.

+Today's studios were started by innovators.
+At first they were based around New Jersey.
+They only went to Los Angeles to escape the ceaseless patent trolls of East Coast companies.

-These young Hollywood studios started by making silent films.
-By the 1930s, projector, sound, and film technology were quite advanced.
-So much so, that master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg made movies into a worldwide sensation.
-Like Steve Jobs used modern technology to glue us to smartphones, these creators made a Studio System that glued people to theatre seats.
+Once free, master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg made movies into a worldwide sensation.
+Like Steve Jobs used modern technology to glue us to smartphones, these creators used projector, sound, and film technology that glued people to theatre seats.

+By the 1930s, Hollywood's Studio System was the Silicon Valley of its day.

 However, over the next decades, things changed a lot.
 Television came in 1948, which obviously hurt the movie business.
-Worst was the government (foolishly) made a rule banning studios from owning, or even collaborating with, movie theatres—which broke up the studio system that worked so well.
+Worst was the government (foolishly) banned studios from owning, or even collaborating with, movie theatres—which broke up the studio system that worked so well.
 By the 1970s, the movie industry was in big trouble.

-It was only a few good movies like The Godfather (1972), Jaws (1975), Star Wars (1977) that brought enough people back to the theatre to sustain the industry.
+The industry was saved by good movies like The Godfather (1972), Jaws (1975), Star Wars (1977).

-By this time, the movie industry was no longer run by master storytellers.
+However, by this time, the movie industry was no longer run by master storytellers.
 Businessman obsessed with mass-production had taken over.
 The industry lost its ability to tell original stories.
-Instead, they blindly followed the ideals of mass-production and pumped out sequels, remakes, and franchises.
+Starting in the late 1970s Hollywood followed the ideals of mass-production and pumped out sequels, remakes, and franchises.
 Each new release had to use more raunchiness, special effects, and celebrities to attract attention.

-Here's how movie legend John Wayne explained it in the late 1970s:
+Here's how movie legend John Wayne explained it:

   > All the real motion picture people have always made family pictures.
 But the downbeats and the so-called intelligentsia got in when the government stupidly split up the production companies and the theaters.
 The old giants like Mayer, Thalberg, even Harry Cohn, despite the fact that personally I couldn't stand him—were good for this industry.
 Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it

 As all this was happening, the entertainment industry tried to ban VCRs.
-The industry didn't want customers to "time-shift" and watch shows on-demand.
-After the industry lost, the public (of course) kept buying videotapes.
+That case was started because the industry didn't want customers to "time-shift" and watch shows on-demand.
+After the industry lost by one vote on the Supreme Court, the public (of course) kept buying videotapes.

 Enter Blockbuster.

-Blockbuster rose to VHS rental dominance by using bar-codes to monitor videos when everyone else was still using paper records.
-Bar codes let Blockbuster carry far more titles and be timely enough to charge lots of profitable late-fees.
+Blockbuster rose to VHS rental dominance by using bar-codes to monitor its videos.
+Other rental companies were still using paper records.
+Bar codes let Blockbuster move around its videos based on daily demand, and be organized enough to charge highly profitable late-fees.

 In fact, VHS rental business was so good Hollywood changed its business plan.
-They used movie theatres as a hype machine, to pump up their more profitable movie rental business.
+Starting in the earlty 1990s they began to use movie theatres as a hype machine, to pump up their more profitable movie rental business.
+That's why a high "opening weekend" became so important.
+Movie distributors wanted to give their titles a "must see" status when it came out to rent, or better yet, buy.

-Then came the DVD and flatscreen televisions (1999).
+Then came DVDs and flatscreen televisions (1999).

 Hollywood's businessman were gleeful.
-As the public crazed over home theatres, they bought billions of DVDs to watched their stories at home on-demand.
-So popular were DVDs that many theatre chains—despite jacked-up popcorn prices—went bankrupt in the 1990s.
+As the public crazed over home theatres, they bought billions of DVDs to watch their stories at home on-demand.
+DVDs were so popular that many theatre chains—despite jacked-up popcorn prices—went bankrupt in the 1990s.
 Hollywood didn't care; they kept making spectacular and raunchy franchises and remakes to sell more DVDs.

-The public ate it up.
+The public kept buying more.
+We loved watching movies on demand.

 The movie industry took credit for the surge in business.
 They hosted more lavish Emmy, Golden Globes, and Oscar award shows.
 But while the audience seemed happy with the dark majic of movie blockbusters, there was more behind the story.

 ![Techvolution battle](/img\sketches\frontline-movies_1_.jpg)

 Fundamentally speaking, movie theatres and home theatres are both technological gates.
-A customer still needs to drive to pick up a DVD like they do to sit in a theatre sit.
+A customer still needs to drive to a DVD, like they do to a theatre.
 And here was the sweet spot of the Industrial Age powers.
 With the DVD, the industry could use digital technology to lower the costs of mass-production, while still charging premium prices required for a physical product.

 Just like the bureaucracy of the medical and insurance system, the movie industry businessmen used Internet Age technology to its own benefit, instead of the customers.

-Too bad for them, the historical sweet spot was never going to last.
-Because true to the game of civilization, technology kept getting better.
+Too bad for them, historical sweet spots never last.
+True to the game of civilization, technology kept getting better.
 Soon enough, hi-speed internet (2004) came to Main Street.
 Now the public didn't have to drive to a theatre or Blockbuster store.
 Regular people could finally share in the benefits of the Internet Age; home internet streaming was possible.

 And predictably, a new tool asked a substantial political question; who controls the internet streaming lever of power?